The Centre (Livingston): Ownership transfer

-In December 2014, The Centre's owners 'Land Securities' sold the shopping centre and associated retail parks to an investment firm 'HSBC Investments' marking the end of 30 plus years of ownership by the London-based management firm.
+In December 2014, The Centre's owners Land Securities sold the shopping centre and associated retail parks to an investment firm HSBC Investments marking the end of 30 plus years of ownership by the London-based management firm.

+In 2023, it was sold to property group M Core via 2 subsidiaries.
+The associated retail parks were not sold to M Core, instead being sold to Frasers Group.